Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Cookie-Policy.md

 # Cookie Policy

+## I. Introduction

-## How Many Cookies Do We Need?
+### 1. What Cookies Do We Need?

-We use the minimal number of cookies to maintain basic usability of our services If additional cookies are required, it will be announced whenever they are effective in the #policy-transparency announcement channel in the Compendium Support Discord server, or at any time through the /policies cookies command using the Compendium bot.
+We use the minimal number of cookies to maintain basic functioning of our services.
+If additional cookies are required, it will be announced whenever they are effective in the [#policy-transparency](https://discord.com/channels/1232458290563387392/1345476136867594250 "Compendium Support Hub – Policy Transparency") announcement channel in the Compendium Support Discord server, or at any time through the **/policies cookies** command within the Compendium bot.

-## What are the purpose of these cookies?
+## II.
+What are the purpose of these cookies?

+### 1. Essential Cookies

-### 1. Notification Dismissal Cookie
+#### 1.1.
+Notification Dismissal Cookie

-When you dismiss our cookie notification, we save a cookie on your device that reminds the web page that you've already seen and closed this notification, therefore preventing additional notifications during future visits.
-Whenever we make updates to the cookies, however, the notification will reappear and notify you of the changes.
+When you dismiss our cookie notification, we save a cookie on your device that reminds the web page that you've already seen and that you closed this notification, therefore preventing additional notifications during future visits.
+Whenever we make updates to the cookies, however, the notification will reappear and notify you of any changes.

-### 2. Session Cookie
+#### 1.2.
+Session Cookie

 Upon logging in to our website, we use a session cookie so the site can remember you as you navigate between different pages, much like a temporary name tag.
+Working in tandem with the Notification Dismissal Cookie, this ensures that you don't receive the cookie notice on every page you visit.

+### 2. Elective Cookies

+We have no plans to add “elective”, or non-essential cookies.
+But this is the section where they would go if we had any.

-## Data Privacy and User Trust
+## III.
+Data Privacy and User Trust

 We are committed to protecting your data and maintaining user privacy.
 For more information, please refer to our **[Privacy Policy](https://github.com/Compendium-Discord-Bot/Legal-Stuff-We-Are-Required-To-Share/blob/main/Privacy-Policy.md)**.